10 Awesome Benefits of Using NO-MESS Bird Seed!

 Over the past few years, I have saved COUNTLESS hours and energy by not having to clean and get rid of all the seed waste!

 #2.
 My feeding station area looks much better.

 Before I started using No Mess foods, the area underneath my feeder was a disgusting pile of waste!
 As the layers of shells accumulated, the ground would start to look worse and worse.

-My feeding station is at the back of my yard and is visited often by me and other people.
+My feeding station is at the back of my yard and is visited often.
 Not to mention, as you probably know, I have LIVE cameras that watch my feeding station.
 So I started to become very aware of the “aesthetics” of my feeding area.
 And let me tell you, it was not good!

-To see my backyard, check out this interview about me and Bird Watching HQ on PBS:
+To see my backyard, check out this interview about Bird Watching HQ on PBS:

 Luckily, switching to no mess bird seed changed the appearance of my feeding station overnight!
 It looks so much better without any shell waste.